yzhao062/pyod/examples/README.md

 ---

 ### What if I see "xxx module could be found" or "Unresolved reference"
-Note, the examples import the models by usuing:

 **First check pyod is installed with pip.**

-If you have not but simply download the github repositoty, please make sure the following codes are presented at the top of the code.
+If you have not but simply download the github repository, please make sure the following codes are presented at the top of the code.
+The examples import the models by relying the code below if pyod is not installed:

 ```python
 import sys